jank-lang/jank/CONTRIBUTING.md

 The key words **MAY**, **MUST**, **MUST NOT**, and **SHOULD** in this document are to be interpreted as described in
 [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-## Pull request process
-Once you're ready to share your changes with use for review and merge consideration, please make a pull request on Github.
-Add a description of your change to your pull request, as well as a descriptive title.

-To convey that your pull request is ready for review, please add me (Jeaye Wilkerson) as a reviewer.
-I will then review your pull request when I am next available.

-After review, I may request iteration on your pull request.
-If you iterate and you're ready for review again, please add me as a reviewer again in order to request another review.
-Github emails me with every change you push, but I cannot know which one is final.
-A request for review is unambiguous.